syncfusion/blazor-docs/src/pdfviewer/pdfviewer/getting-started/client-side-application.md

 >Note: There is a separate PDF Viewer component for Blazor server-side and Blazor client-side applications.
 >* The `SfPdfViewerServer` control is for Blazor server-side application.
 This control resides with Syncfusion.Blazor.PdfViewerServer.Windows NuGet package.
 This server-side control is highly recommended.
 >* The `SfPdfViewer` control is for Blazor client-side application.
 This control requires server-side processing to render the PDF files through web service.
-It resides with Syncfusion.Blazor NuGet package.
+It resides with Syncfusion.Blazor.PdfViewer NuGet package.

 **Step 1:** Create a new ASP.NET Core Web application.
 Click Next.